codingsoo/REST_Go/README.md

 ```

 The report has seven rows and three columns.
-The first six rows show the coverage achieved in 10, 20, 30, 40, 50, and an hour.
-For these rows, each column shows the percentage of achieved line, branch, and method coverage.
+The first row to sixth row stands for the time (10 min, 20 min, 30 min, 40 min, 50 min, 60 min).
+For these rows, each column stands for the percentage of achieved line, branch, and method coverage.
 The last row stands for the found error.
 The columns are the number of found error, unique error, and library error.
 You can compare the result to our result in the paper!

-### Stop session
+### Stop service

 Users can stop service using the following command.

 ```
-tmux ls # To find the session lists python3 stop_service.py {session name}
+python3 stop_service.py {service name}
 ```

 ### Result